-In some circumstances, the financial advisor may provide negligent investment advice that can be catastrophic.
+In some circumstances, the financial adviser may provide negligent investment advice that can be catastrophic.
 It could be that: you weren’t properly highlighted to the risks; you were advised to invest where there was a conflict of interest or your current financial situation wasn’t assessed properly before you made the investment.

 - Retirement planning negligence.

 It can be devastating to find out that your retirement ‘nest egg’ has been mismanaged or you were given the negligent advice on how to invest your hard earned money.
 Either way, we’ll listen with an aim to get your retirement plans back on track.